 Everyone’s heard of a murder of crows, but what do you call a group of jellyfish when they come bobbing by?
 Or a horde of crocodiles that’s paddling determinedly in the direction of your canoe?
 It’s times like that when you need the appropriate vocabulary (and not the four letter kind…)

-Enter our list of the Weirdest Collective Nouns for Australian Animals…also known as a ‘List of Probably Useless Taxonomies that May Come up in Pub Trivia One Day’.
+Enter our list of the weirdest collective nouns for Australian Animals…also known as a ‘List of Probably Useless Taxonomies that May Come up in Pub Trivia One Day’.
+You can thank us later for this.

 1. A PARLIAMENT of Barn Owls